-The FV (Fishing Vessel) Gaul was a supertrawler which operated out of Hull, East Yorkshire.
+The FV (Fishing Vessel) Gaul was a supertrawler that operated out of Hull, East Yorkshire.
 The vessel sank at an unknown time on the 8 or 9th February 1974 in the Barents Sea during an intense storm.
 All thirty-six crew members were lost with the ship.
 The official explanation for the loss of the vessel was that the Gaul was capsized by a succession of huge waves and sank before the crew were able to issue a distress call.
-However, as the Gaul was modern (less than eighteen months old) and specifically designed to operate in the harsh waters of the Barents Sea many people were sceptical of the official version of events.
+However, as the Gaul was modern (less than two years old) and specifically designed to operate in the harsh waters of the Barents Sea many people were sceptical of the official version of events.
 In the weeks and months after the loss of the Gaul, conspiracy theories – fuelled by the fact this happened at the height of the Cold War – began to emerge.
 While subsequent findings have shed more light on the fate of the vessel, many people (including members of the crew’s family) believe that the truth about the vessel has yet to be told.

 Gaul was built by Brooke Marine, a shipbuilding company based in Lowestoft, Suffolk for Ranger Fishing of North Shields, Tyne and Wear.
 The Gaul was very large for a fishing vessel, being 66 metres (220ft) in length and having a fully-loaded displacement of around 1850 tons.
 This size was necessary as the Gaul was designed to fish in stormy Arctic waters for long periods of time, and also needed to process, freeze and store the fish the vessel caught.